 All of the class quickly gathered.
 Billy the Bullet head was sitting down by himself, the rest of the class was sitting in a circle.
 Notably, George was looking at their faces.
 Sam, Mindy, and Billy all seemed rather nervous.
 It was hard to tell who did it just by looking at the crowd, but George had now found out.

 "It was Billy the Bullet head!"
 George yelled

 The whole class gasped and turned towards Billy.

 "How could you Billy?!"
 Mindy screamed

 "You can't blame me it was that damn cat.
 I was trying to have fun with it and it scratched me.
 I love animals, but this damn cat couldn't take a hint.
 I even gave it extra food trying to get it to be nice to me.
 You know what that cat did!
 It bit my hand after placing down the food.
 I just threw a small ball on it, I had no ideas that would happen honest!"
 Billy confessed.

 George sighed and walked over to Billy handed him a can.
 "You accidentally fed him the wrong food Billy.
 I found the bowl by the drivers seat with some orange fibers by it before finding the can.
 He hates it when he is fed chicken Billy.
 The teachers must have forgot to tell you."
 George consoled

 "We don't blame you Billy, but please go ahead and make it right.
 Feed the cat so we can all get out of here."

 Billy grabbed the can and pulled up his pants before walking up to Mr. Lumps.
 Surprisingly, the cat instantly ran up to his food bowl, and looked over with a cat's smile.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DavidFrenkelWrite a Review